Eszter Bánffy: Awards

 Bánffy was awarded the "Révay" prize of the Society for Ancient History in 1986, the Soros "Open Society" Scholarship from 1998 to 1999 as well as the Fulbright Scholarship in 2006.
 She won the Kuzsinszky Bálint Memorial Medal in 2007 and the Field Discovery Award from Shanghai Archaeology Forum in 2017.
+On 9 April 2015, Bánffy was elected a Fellow of the Society of Antiquaries of London.

+In 2017, she was elected a Corresponding Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.
+She is also an elected Member of the European Academy of Sciences and Arts.

 In 2018, she was awarded the Félix Neubergh Prize by the University of Gothenburg.
 She also won the Flóris Rómer Plaque of the Hungarian Archaeological Society in 2020 and the Europa Prize of the Prehistoric Society in 2022.